membase/ns_server/README.markdown

     cd ns_server
     make

-## Starting
+## Runtime dependencies

 Before you start the server, you may need to do the following
   * Below, <REPO_ROOT> is where you checked out and built ns_server above.
   * Make sure the needed ports are not being used (these include 8080, 11211, 11212, etc).

-  * UNIX
+### UNIX

+For 1.0/Reveal memcached...

-    ** Build the "for_release" branch of northscale memcached that has isasl enabled (git clone git@github.com:northscale/memcached.git && cd memcached && git checkout --track origin/for_release && ./config/autorun.sh &&
+Build the "for_release" branch of northscale memcached that has isasl enabled...

+  git clone git@github.com:northscale/memcached.git &&
+  cd memcached &&
+  git checkout --track origin/for_release &&
+  ./config/autorun.sh &&
-./configure --enable-isasl && make && make test).
+  ./configure --enable-isasl &&
+  make &&
+  make test

+For membase, instead use git://github.com/trondn/memcached.git engine branch...

+  git clone git://github.com/trondn/memcached.git
+  git checkout --track origin/engine

-    ** Build the bucket_engine library from the git@github.com:northscale/bucket_engine.git repository.
+Build the bucket_engine library from the git@github.com:northscale/bucket_engine.git repository.

-    (git clone git@github.com:northscale/bucket_engine.git &&
+  git clone git@github.com:northscale/bucket_engine.git &&
   cd bucket_engine &&
-./configure --with-memcached=/path/to/your/above/dir/for/memcached/ && make && make test)
+  ./configure --with-memcached=/path/to/your/above/dir/for/memcached/ &&
+  make &&
+  make test

+Next, create symlinks...

-    ** Create a sym link from the for_release northscale memcached that you just built to <REPO_ROOT>/priv/memcached
+ * Create a sym link from the for_release northscale memcached that you just built to <REPO_ROOT>/priv/memcached
-    ** Create a sym link from the for_release northscale memcached memcached/.libs/default_engine.so to
+ * Create a sym link from the memcached/.libs/default_engine.so to
-    <REPO_ROOT>/priv/default_engine.so
+   <REPO_ROOT>/priv/engines/default_engine.so
+ * Create a sym link from the bucket_engine/.libs/bucket_engine.so to
+   <REPO_ROOT>/priv/engines/bucket_engine.so

+For membase, also symlink...

+  <REPO_ROOT>/priv/engines/stdin_term_handler.so to memcached/.libs/stdin_term_handler.so

+Also, for membase, build the ep engine and symlink it the .libs/ep.so the priv/engines...

+  git clone git@github.com:northscale/ep-engine.git &&
+  cd ep-engine &&
+  ./configure --with-memcached=/path/to/your/above/dir/for/memcached/ &&
+  make &&
+  make test

-    ** If your sym links are correct, you should be able to cd <REPO_ROOT>/priv and run (just to test):
+If your sym links are correct, you should be able to cd to <REPO_ROOT>/priv and run (just to test):

-/.memcached -p 11211 -d -P /tmp/memcached.pid -E bucket_engine.so -e "admin=_admin;engine=default_engine.so;default_bucket_name=default
+  ./memcached -p 11211 -d -P /tmp/memcached.pid -E engines/bucket_engine.so -e "admin=_admin;engine=engines/default_engine.so;default_bucket_name=default

-    NOTE: the emoxi tests will run this from ../../priv - you do not have to manually run memcached.

-    then kill your test memcached:
+To kill your test memcached:

   kill `cat /tmp/memcached.pid`

-    The build process, when running 'make test', will start memcached in this manner to ensure the test succesfully runs.

-    * Windows:
+### Windows:

-    ** To make life easy, use the appropriate binary from the Northscale website.
-Install it in /c/memcached
+To make life easy, use the appropriate binary from the Northscale website.
+Copy the installed memcached.exe and default_engine.so into the ./priv and ./priv/engines directories.

-    ** If you insist on building memcached on windows, read the README file in the buildbot-internal repository for instructions
-    ** Copy  memcached.exe and default_engine.so into the ./priv directory
-    ** If your copying was correct, you should be able to cd <REPO_ROOT>/priv and run (just to test):
+If your copying was correct, you should be able to cd <REPO_ROOT>/priv and run (just to test):

-/.memcached -p 11211 -E bucket_engine.so &
+  ./memcached -p 11211 -E engines/default_engine.so

-    ** Kill memcached:
+To kill memcached:

   taskkill //F //PID `tasklist.exe |grep memcached|awk '/^(\w+)\W+(\w+)/ {print $2}'`

-  * If you're not employing the use of sym links, instead make sure that the memcached/.libs/default_engine.so and bucket_engine/.libs/bucket_engine.so created when building the for_release northscale memcached and bucket_engine are in the same directory as the memcached executable either by copying or by soft links.
-    For the buildbot machines, these shared libraries are not installed system-wide because they could intefere with the state of the build machine.
+## Other

-  * Just a general note, if you are making changes to the priv/config file and these changes don't appear to be reflected in the start up procedures, try deleting the <REPO_ROOT>/config dir.
+Just a general note, if you are making changes to the priv/config file and these changes don't appear to be reflected in the start up procedures, try deleting the <REPO_ROOT>/config dir.

+## Running

 The ns_server can be started through the `start.sh` script found in the main directory.